nhat-14/nhat-14.github.io/books_completed.md

 - Rich Dad Poor Dad by Robert T. Kiyosaki.
 - The Little Book of Common Sense Investing by John C. Bogle.
 - Valuation by McKinsey & Company Inc., Tim Koller, Marc Goedhart, David Wessels.
+- Warren Buffett and the Interpretation of Financial Statements by Mary Buffett, David Clark.

 # Science and Technology
 - Probabilistic Robotics by Sebastian Thrun, Wolfram Burgard, Dieter Fox.